-FOR ROUTINE MAINTENANCE - only the mechanical seals and a complete set of "O" ring gaskets are recommended.
+FOR ROUTINE MAINTENANCE only the mechanical seals and a complete set of "O" ring gaskets are recommended.
 Should additional components show wear, they are available from stock at the factory.

-FOR SERVICING A PUMP THAT DOES NOT PRODUCE RATED HEAD - mechanical seals, "O" ring gaskets, impeller, motor bracket, and cover.
+FOR SERVICING A PUMP THAT DOES NOT PRODUCE RATED HEAD - mechanical seals, "O" ring gaskets, impeller, and channel rings.